-The DNR monitored metals, VOCs, and carbonyls at Horicon Wildlife Area (55-027-0001) which operated as a rural NATTS site on a one in six-day schedule.
-Sampling continued through 2023 after which sampling for all NATTS parameters ceased at Horicon due to funding constraints.
+The DNR monitored metals, VOCs, polyaromatic hydrocarbons (PAHS) and carbonyls at Horicon Wildlife Area (55-027-0001) which operated as a rural NATTS site on a one in six-day schedule.
+Sampling continued through 2023 after which sampling for all NATTS parameters ceased due to funding constraints.